Anaminus/roblox-bug-tracker/README.md

 ## Things

-- Try to create steps that reproduce a bug.
+- Try to create steps that reproduce an issue.
+Issues that cannot be reproduced are likely to be closed.
 - Create a place or model file that shows a bug in action.
 - Don't group separate issues into one issue.
 - Comments that do not contribute may be removed.